A common pattern, in multi-project builds, is that one project consumes the artifacts of another project.

 }

-To do this, we will add attributes to both the consumer and the producer.
+To achieve this, attributes must be defined on both the consumer and producer configurations.

 Attributes